Huovila Park

 The bridges, belvederes, gates, fountain, as well as the tables and seats with their sheltering canopies, have also been built to match their original appearance.

 Huovila Park is open daily throughout the year.
 The café, museum, and exhibitions in the park are open from Wednesday to Sunday (11 am - 5 pm) from the end of May to the end of August.
-A guided tour in Finnish is provided on Thursdays and Saturdays at 1 pm the same period.
 The Kärkölä local museum is also situated within the park.
-Entrance fee is 5 €/day or 10 €/season (museum, exhibitions and guided tour).
+Entrance fee is 7 €/day or 12 €/season (museum and exhibitions).

 - CUSTOMER SERVICE -